 23. Walk from pretty Little Venice to bustling Camden along the Regent's Canal, passing Regent's Park, ZSL London Zoo and Camden Lock on the way.

 24. Stroll along Richmond's charming riverside past Petersham Meadows to Ham House - making sure to stop off at Petersham Nurseries en route for garden essentials and delicious cakes.

 25. See some of London's most famous sights on a walk along the South Bank, from the Coca-Cola London Eye, to Big Ben and the Houses of Parliament.

-26. Cycle alongside the Thames on a Boris Bike; or go on a guided tour of London's Grand Waterways with The London Bicycle Tour Company.
+26. Cycle alongside the Thames on a Santander Cycle; or go on a guided tour of London's Grand Waterways with The London Bicycle Tour Company.

 27. See a full-scale reconstruction of Sir Francis Drake's world-famous sailing galleon, the Golden Hinde in Bankside.